Jojodicus/posit4ai/README.md

 ```

 notice the `.insn 4, ...` in the test subroutines, these are our posit instructions
-(we are using the stock risc-v objdump, so it has no idea about the xposit extension)
+(we are using the stock RISC-V objdump, so it has no idea about the Xposit extension)